Banks urged to improve anti-fraud controls as APP scam compensation becomes compulsory.

 By

-Banks urged to step up anti-fraud controls as APP scam compensation becomes compulsory.
+Banks urged to improve anti-fraud controls as APP scam compensation becomes compulsory.
 1

 Jody Houton